laserpants/fuzzyset-haskell/README.md

 (0.35714285714285715,"Maryland")
 ```

-Using the definition of `statesSet` from previous example:
+Using the same definition of `statesSet` from previous example:

 ```
 >>> get statesSet "Why-oh-me-ing"